reactual/datalibrary/README.md

 For common subjects, data could be combined from several sources to create a new, richer dataset, with fields and metadata carefully renamed for a better experience.

+## Access
+The DataLibrary API will initially be available via GraphQL, with a RESTful HTTP API following.
+A frontend for searching datasets and other features will be available also.

 ## Copyright Notes
 > **DataLibrary's goal is to make data more accessible.**
 > We take licensing and copyrights seriously.